-Before moving to Colorado, Emily lived in Brooklyn, N.Y., where she worked as a data analyst.
+Before moving to Colorado, Emily worked as a data analyst in New York.
 In this role, she produced annual reports on state and national reproductive health trends, transitioned data collection from survey tools to direct pulls from electronic health records, and helped answer research questions from internal and external stakeholders.

 Emily graduated from the University of Colorado in May 2015 with a Master of Science degree in health services research.
-Her academic research focused on associations between state regulations and non-profit hospital community benefit spending.
+Her academic work focused on associations between state regulations and non-profit hospital community benefit spending and behavior.

-She holds a Bachelor of Arts degree in philosophy and religion from the University of Mary Washington in Fredericksburg, Va.
+She holds a Bachelor of Arts degree in philosophy and religion from the University of Mary Washington in Fredericksburg, Virginia.